DHTMLX/docs-suite/docs/chart/charts_overview.md

 **Related article:** [Treemap chart configuration](chart/configuration_properties.md#treemap-chart)

 ## Calendar heatmap chart

 :::tip PRO VERSION ONLY
-The calendar heatmap chart is available only in the PRO version of the DHTMLX Chart (or DHTMLX Suite).
+The Calendar heatmap chart is available only in the PRO version of DHTMLX Chart (or DHTMLX Suite).
 :::

-The calendar heatmap chart is a two dimensional calendar view that uses graduated colors to visualize certain number of events for specific days during a year or other specified period of time.
-The whole time period in the chart is divided into years and years into months.
+This chart is a two-dimensional calendar view.
+It uses graduated colors to show how many events fall on each day of a year or another period.
+The chart divides the period into years, and each year into months.
 Each cell in a column corresponds to a day of the week.

-The chart helps to display and identify daily patterns or anomalies over the necessary period.
+The chart helps you identify daily patterns and anomalies over the chosen period.

 ![Calendar heatmap chart showing daily profit values by color over a year in DHTMLX Suite](/img/chart/heatmap_overview.png)